vircadia/vircadia-docs-sphinx/docs/source/create/avatars/package-avatar.rst

 In some cases, you will want to :doc:`download an avatar from an external website <find-avatars>` and use that avatar in Vircadia.
 The High Fidelity Avatar Exporter for Unity (also known as the "avatar exporter") converts human-like avatars and packages them for use in Vircadia.

 Once you have successfully used the :doc:`avatar exporter <find-avatars>` to package your avatar, you must host it somewhere on the cloud.
-You can host it on our servers (using the Avatar Packager), or simply copy the avatar package to your own servers.
+You can upload it to Amazon S3 or a webserver for example.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Avatar Packager